DataTalksClub/data-engineering-zoomcamp/cohorts/2023/week_4_analytics_engineering/homework.md

 **What is the distribution between service type filtering by years 2019 and 2020 data as done in the videos**

-You will need to complete "Visualising the data" videos, either using data studio or metabase.
+You will need to complete "Visualising the data" videos, either using [google data studio](https://www.youtube.com/watch?v=39nLTs74A3E) or [metabase](https://www.youtube.com/watch?v=BnLkrA7a6gM).

 - 89.9/10.1
 - 94/6